confluentinc/ksql/docs/installation/server-config/index.rst

 .. _ksql-cache-max-bytes-buffering:

 ^^^^^^^^^^^^^^^^^^^^^^^^^
-cache.max.bytes.buffering
+ksql.streams.cache.max.bytes.buffering
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-The maximum number of memory bytes to be used for buffering across all threads participating in a KSQL query.
+This is a size based version of ``ksql.streams.commit.interval.ms``.
+It controls the amount of data to cache before flushing local state in the streams app.
+A higher value will allow more throughput at the cost of higher end-to-end processing latency.
+A lower value will enable lower processing latency at the cost of lower throughput.
 The default value in KSQL is ``10000000`` (~ 10 MB).
 Here is an example to change the value to ``20000000`` by using the KSQL command line:

 .. code:: bash